hddevteam/smart-form-filler/README.md

    - **API Key**: Your API key (for Azure OpenAI; not needed for Ollama)
    - **Model**: Model name

 API keys are encrypted and stored securely in `chrome.storage.local`.
+No server required.

 ## 🧪 Testing